 The Growlers begin their inaugural 2014 season on the road as they take on the defending Northwoods League champions, the Madison Mallards on May 27th.
 The first home game of the year is on Friday, May 30th at Homer Stryker Stadium, when the Battle Creek Bombers come to Kalamazoo in the first of a five game home stand for the Growlers.

 The Kalamazoo Growlers are a member of the finest developmental league for elite college baseball players, the Northwoods League.
 Playing its 21st season of summer collegiate baseball, the Northwoods League is the largest organized baseball league in the world with 18 teams, drawing significantly more fans, in a friendly ballpark experience, than any league of its kind.
 A valuable training ground for coaches, umpires and front office staff, more than 115 Northwoods League players have advanced to Major League Baseball, including Cy Young Award winner Max Scherzer (DET) and MLB All-Stars Chris Sale (CWS), Jordan Zimmermann (WAS), Curtis Granderson (NYM), Allen Craig (STL) and Ben Zobrist (TB).
-All league games are viewable live via the Northwoods League YouTube channel.
-For more information, visit http://www.growlersbaseball.com.
+All league games are viewable live and free of charge via the Northwoods League YouTube channel.
+For more information, visit www.growlersbaseball.com.